Adelington History, Family Crest & Coats of Arms

 Early Notables of the Adelington family (pre 1700)

-More information is included under the topic Early Adelington Notables in all our PDF Extended History products and printed products wherever possible.
+Another 32 words (2 lines of text) are included under the topic Early Adelington Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Adelington family